Here's a refreshing, healthy, naturally sweet tea that is so easy to make.

 This is an accidental recipe that has turned out to my favorite iced tea.
 It is flavorful and naturally sweet with NO SUGAR!
 I stumbled onto this iced tea recipe because I was making myself use up a potpourri of assorted teas that had accumulated in my cupboard before I bought any more.
 It was ridiculous how many half full containers & boxes I had.
 I was randomly combining some of the flavors to make iced tea when I hit upon this one.
 I served it to my family when I first came up with this, and they all wanted to know how to make it.
 So a new recipe is born.
 Accidentally.
 And this one is so easy.
 All you need are 2 kinds of tea bags and water.

-The main ingredient is this tea: Good Earth's Original Sweet and Spicy Herbal Tea.
+The main essential ingredient is this tea: Good Earth's Sweet and Spicy Herbal Tea.
 My friend, Sheri (owner of the awesome yarn and fabric store, The Loopy Ewe) introduced me to this tea years ago.
 I've frequently drunk it hot after dinner to satisfy my sweet tooth.
 It is naturally sweet from a combination of herbs, fruits, cinnamon, and other sweet spices without any sugar or artificial sweeteners.
-It's delicious hot; but it had never occured to me to try it cold.
+It's delicious hot; but it had never occurred to me to try it cold.
 Now I always have a jar of it in the fridge.
-It's getting me through our crazy hot & steamy St. Louis summer.
+It gets me through our crazy hot & steamy St. Louis summers.

-Good Earth Sweet & Spicy Herbal Tea is widely available in grocery stores.
-It can also be purchased online here.
+Good Earth Sweet & Spicy Herbal Tea is widely available in grocery stores and also on Amazon.

+Tastes amazing, ZERO calories!
 Cinnamon is the dominant flavor, but the other all-natural ingredients combine to make it extraordinarily flavorful.
 I've never tasted another tea quite like it.
 It's hands-down my favorite iced tea ever.